lalaithion/yourcuinfo/README.md

-# SeeYouInfo
+# YourCUInfo

-This is a tool for viewing MyCUInfo data in a more readable format.
+This is an unofficial replacement for viewing classes on MyCUInfo.
+Visit us at yourcuinfo.com.

-It is currently barely written!
+Contact us at yourcuinfo@gmail.com